-All soil CO2 flux measurements were made with a West System's accumulation chamber meter, an established method for quantification of soil CO2 flux in volcanic and geothermal areas (Brombach et al., 2001; Chiodini et al., 2005; Fridriksson et al., 2006; Hernández et al., 2012; Rissmann et al., 2012).
-The method quantifies CO2 flux using a ~200mm diameter chamber, which is placed on the soil surface to obtain a seal.
-The increase in CO2 concentration in the chamber over time is recorded; the rate of concentration increase in CO2 is proportional to the flux (mmol $m^2 d^{-1}$ ).
+Soil CO2 flux measurements were made with a West System's accumulation chamber meter (Brombach et al., 2001; Chiodini et al., 2005; Fridriksson et al., 2006; Hernández et al., 2012; Rissmann et al., 2012).
+CO2 flux is quantified using a ~200mm diameter chamber, which is placed on the soil surface to obtain a seal.

-2.2 Method for Measurement of Heat Flux from Steaming Ground: Wairakei, Tauhara and Reporoa
+2.2 Measurement of Heat Flux from Steaming Ground: Wairakei, Tauhara and Reporoa

-In each location that CO2 flux was measured, soil temperatures were also recorded with a handheld temperature probe inserted to $\leq 1$ m below ground level.
-Temperature measurement were made at 5-10 cm intervals, depending on the temperature gradient.
-In locations with very high heat flow, temperatures were recorded at 5 cm intervals so the boiling point depth could be established with more accuracy (for pure water at local elevation).
+In each location CO2 flux was measured, soil temperatures were recorded with a temperature probe inserted to ≤ 1 m below ground level.
+Temperatures were recorded at 5-10 cm intervals, depending on temperature gradient.
+In locations with high heat flow,